YourWaifuIsShip/Azur-Lane-Guides/readme.md

 ## Featured news and Changelog
 ```
 [07/06/2020]
+THAT WAS A MISTAKE.
+All bookmarks broke, name has been restored.
+The experimentation goes on though.

+[07/06/2020]
 Tier Guide updated and temporarily renamed to Experimental Tier Guide.
 We're doing this live, folks.

 [26/05/2020]